xRahul/xRahul.github.io/_posts/2017-02-08-install-adb-drivers-on-your-system.markdown

 {:.reveal}
 ### Install adb manually

-1. {:.reveal} Download your OS specific zip of platform tools from [here](https://developer.android.com/studio/releases/platform-tools.html#download){:target="_blank"}.
+1. {:.reveal} Download your OS-specific zip of platform tools from [here](https://developer.android.com/studio/releases/platform-tools.html#download){:target="_blank"}.
 2. {:.reveal} Extract the contents of the .zip file to a folder you can find later.
 3. {:.reveal} Navigate to the extracted folder using your terminal, and there you will find the adb command.
-4. {:.reveal} Run the command normally once you're in to the extracted folder- `adb devices`
+4. {:.reveal} Run the command normally once you're into the extracted folder- `adb devices`

 ---